tokio-rs/rdbc/README.md

 # RDBC API

-Currently there are traits representing `Connection`, `Statement`, and `ResultSet`.
-Later, there will be a `Driver` trait as well as traits for retrieving database and result set meta-data.
+Currently there are traits representing `Connection`, `Statement`, `ResultSet`, and `ResultSetMetaData`.
+Later, there will be a `Driver` trait as well, with support for connection pooling.

+There is currently no `async` support but that will likely be addressed soon.

-Note that the design is currently purposely not idiomatic Rust and is modeled after ODBC and JDBC (including those annoying 1-based indices for looking up values).
+Note that the design of the RDBC API is intentionally not idiomatic Rust and is modeled directly after ODBC and JDBC (including those annoying 1-based indices for looking up values).
 These traits can be wrapped by idiomatic Rust code and there will be features added to RDBC to facilitate that.

 ```rust
 /// Represents a connection to a database